-Decluttering excuses to get past so that you can get rid of Stuff.
+15 Common excuses to get past so that you can get rid of clutter.

-As you look around your home, feeling frustrated and overwhelmed with all the clutter, you know that you need to get rid of stuff.
+As you look around your home, feeling frustrated and overwhelmed with all the stuff, you know that you need to get rid of clutter.
 You want a clutter-free, welcoming, peaceful home and you want to be able to find things when you need them.

-What stands between you and your wants is all the excuses that come up to prevent you from getting rid of stuff.
+What stands between you and your goals are all the excuses that come up to prevent you from getting rid of clutter.
 Every time you dive in and start to declutter, the same thing happens, you pick something up, and find an excuse to keep it.
 It’s these excuses that bring your progress to a screeching halt.

 If you really want to make progress, get super clear about your intentions for your home before you begin.
 If you know you need to clear out some of your clutter to get closer to your goal, Keep this bigger picture in mind when making each decision.
 This will help you stay grounded.